NguyenTanHoang1605/N-mie/README.md

 I'm trying to be a fullstack coder.
+But computer science is better xD